Can You Clear Medical Debt in Bankruptcy?

 - Your rights under the Affordable Care Act during bankruptcy

-- Requesting personal loans for medical expenses
+- Requesting personal loans for financial assistance with medical expenses